-Council allows a 15 minute public question time at each Council meeting which is open to the public.
+At the Ordinary meeting of Council held on 23 May 2000, it was resolved to allow a 15 minute public question time at each Briefing Session which is open to the public.

 To enable prompt and detailed responses to questions, members of the public are requested to lodge questions in writing to the Committee Clerk at least two days prior to the Council meeting at which the answer is required.